Liddo-kun/Testing/README.md

 I found it to be slightly faster then speechmatics (probably because it's local) and just as accurate.

-[Voxtral Mini 4B Realtime]([mistralai/Voxtral-Mini-4B-Realtime-2602 · Hugging Face](https://huggingface.co/mistralai/Voxtral-Mini-4B-Realtime-2602)) is a relativley large model for speech to text, but in return it gets you insanely low latency and high accuracy.
+[Voxtral Mini 4B Realtime](https://huggingface.co/mistralai/Voxtral-Mini-4B-Realtime-2602) is a relatively large model for speech to text, but in return it gets you insanely low latency and high accuracy.
 So I built this app on top of it to optimize the best I could.

 Result: <3s cold load time, only 51w power consumption on an RTX 5080.